UKTailwind/PicoMite-VGA-Edition/README.md

 gui.h,
 touch.c,
 touch.h,
+and CMakeLists.txt

-with the two additional files here and the cmake file
+with the two additional files here and the VGA version of the CMakeLists.txt build file